Europa Universalis (board game): Gameplay

 The game is primarily designed for 6 players, but a 5-player variant also exists.
-Playable countries are Spain/Austria (Note: Under certain conditions, Spain player has the choice of switching over to Austria in 1700), France, Turkey, Portugal/Russia (Note: Russia starts as NPC and other players are unable to interact with it, until 1560 when Portugal player switches his country to Russia, making it a major country), England, Venice/Holland (Note: Holland starts with no provinces, because the Netherlands are controlled by Spain.
+Playable countries are Spain/Austria (Note: Under certain conditions, Spain player has the choice of switching over to Austria in 1700), France, The Ottoman Empire, Portugal/Russia (Note: Russia starts as NPC and other players are unable to interact with it, until 1560 when Portugal player switches his country to Russia, making it a major country), England, Venice/The Netherlands (Note: Holland starts with no provinces, because the Netherlands are controlled by Spain.
 However, as the game progresses, Spain receives events where they lose their provinces in the Netherlands to Holland.
 When these events occur in 1560, the Venice player changes his country to Holland.).

 Each country has unique events, objectives, and special rules; for example, Turkey deal with corruption of the pashas, Russia's military power is limited until the arrival of Peter the Great, and England has access to powerful privateers.